 Emergency Dentist – Mineola, NY

-In Pain?
+In Dental Pain?
 Need Help?
 Call Now!

 No one expects a dental emergency to pop up and ruin their day, but roughly 1 in 6 Americans finds themselves in this kind of situation every year.
-If you or a loved one happen to end up in this unlucky group, don’t worry, because help is available right around the corner.
+If you or a loved one happens to end up in this unlucky group, don’t worry, because help is available right around the corner.
 Give Meadowbrook Dental Care a call, and we’ll gladly schedule a same-day appointment to provide the relief you need right away with emergency dentistry in Mineola, NY.

 Why Choose Meadowbrook Dental Care for Emergency Dentistry?